WhyN0t101/Bankai/README.md

 # RustMalware

 #TO-DO

-1 - Define Types of Malware
+1 - Define Types of Malware (RootKit/XSS/Overflow)

-2 - Create a CLI Option
+2 - Create a CLI Option (Various options to choose from like option 3 - Overflow -> Choose PID

-3 - Interface
+3 - Interface / API